nspope/singer-snakemake/README.md

   1. Simulate from a given `stdpopsim` model with intervals and variants randomly masked;
   2. Infer ARGs from the simulated data with SINGER;
-  3. Calculate the distribution of mutation ages for each possible frequency (e.g. AFS bin);
+  3. Calculate the distribution of mutation ages for each possible frequency (e.g. AFS bin), averaging over MCMC replicates;
-  4. Project (smooth) to a subsample (e.g. bins in a smaller AFS) by hypergeometric sampling;
+  4. Smooth by projecting to a subsample (e.g. bins in a smaller AFS) by hypergeometric sampling;
-  5. Plot alongside the simulated (true) mutation age distributions.
+  5. Plot alongside the true (simulated) mutation age distributions.

 For example, from the human demographic model `"OutOfAfrica_3G09"` projected to a single diploid in each of YRI, CEU, and CHB: